210823-Enterprise/demos/devops/aws-codepipeline.md

 5. Under **Operating system** click *Amazon Linux 2* > **Runtime(s)** should be *Standard*.

 6. Under **Image** click `aws/codebuild/amazonlinux2-aarch64-standard:1.0`
     > *This is a Docker image that defines the Linux 2 environemnt.
-If you're interested, you can find the actual Dockerfile that this image is built from [here](https://github.com/aws/aws-codebuild-docker-images/blob/master/al2/aarch64/standard/1.0/Dockerfile)*
+If you're interested, you can find the actual Dockerfile that this image is built from [here](https://github.com/aws/aws-codebuild-docker-images/blob/master/al2/aarch64/standard/1.0/Dockerfile), or go [here](https://docs.aws.amazon.com/codebuild/latest/userguide/build-env-ref-available.html) to the AWS documentation to learn more about these images.*

 7. :exclamation: Under **Privileged**, make sure you check the box to give your builds "elevated priveleges" to build their own Docker images.